October 7, 2019

 While working full time, Lisa earned her bachelor's degree in business management and economics, with a concentration in business administration.
 She is now an assistant director of operations in information technology services, a title and promotion she says she owes to her SUNY Empire degree.

 “In my work place, a bachelor's degree is required for advancement or to obtain administrative status,” Lisa says.
 “I knew I would not get the advancement and recognition I wanted (and deserved) without a degree, so that was a huge motivator for me.”

 Going back to school as an adult learner wasn’t without its challenges, Lisa says, but the reward was well worth the effort.

 “The last time I wrote a paper was on an electric typewriter.
 I had to learn how to learn again—how to be an adult learner,” Lisa recalls.
 “But I fulfilled my lifelong dream and graduated from college.
 I still get emotional when I think about it.
-ESC was there for me.”
+SUNY Empire was there for me.”